 8. Maintaining an Adaptable Franchise Model

 In the food services franchise industry, franchises have been forced to adapt to deliver their goods and services.
-When businesses began to shut down this past spring many franchises proactively shifted to delivery-only and to-go business models.
+When businesses began to shut down this past spring, many franchises proactively shifted to delivery-only and to-go business models.

 Franchisors who tried to hold out faced public scrutiny in being perceived as putting the community and employees at risk even if legal requirements were being followed.
 Therefore, one challenge is anticipating changes and being among the first in the group to move.

-In this age, it is better to err on the side of caution even if that puts a larger financial toll on the franchise.
+In this age, it is better to err on the side of caution, even if that puts a larger financial toll on the franchise.
 This makes it critical to have a flexible model and anticipate multiple operating environments.

-Since operating models are distributed from the franchisor, it is their responsibility to adopt new models of operation to reflect the new reality.
+Since operating models are distributed from the franchisor, it is their responsibility to adopt new operating models to reflect the new reality.
 They must carefully communicate these changes and how customer interactions should look like moving forward.
 Additionally, developing a uniform cleaning policy and a standard response to a possible exposure also requires effective communication.

 9. Maintaining Sufficient Capital for New Franchises